 Choosing the right fish for this recipe starts with sustainability.
 I recommend that everyone print and keep handy this fold-up seafood guide from the Monterey Bay Aquarium, which tells you which fish are the best, ok, and worst choices both for safety and sustainability.

-According to the Monterey Bay Aquarium, good choices include:
+According to the Monterey Bay Aquarium, sustainable fish include:

 - Arctic Char (farmed)

 - Salmon: New Zealand, Atlantic (BC & ME farmed) (CA, OR & WA)